Odachi Sword Size:A Deep Dive into the Legendary Weapon

 1. What is an Odachi?

-2. Typical Odachi Dimensions
+2. Typical Japanese Odachi Sword Dimensions

 - Blade Length: The blade length of an Blade usually falls between 90 cm and 150 cm.
 However, some historical Blade far exceed this range, making them among the longest swords in Japanese history.